Murder of Kayleigh Haywood: Legal proceedings and aftermath

 On 20 November 2015, shortly after Stephen Beadman had been arrested in connection with the disappearance and ultimately the murder of Kayleigh Haywood, Leicestershire Police announced that he had been charged with rape and murder, and that Luke Harlow had been charged with grooming and two counts of having sexual activity with a child.
 Both were remanded in custody to await trial.

 Beadman admitted the murder of Kayleigh Haywood on 5 April 2016, while Harlow admitted the grooming and sexual activity charges, but denied a charge of false imprisonment, meaning that he would face a Crown Court trial on that charge, while Beadman's sentencing would be delayed until afterwards.
 Harlow was found guilty of that charge on 28 July 2016, with his sentencing and that of Beadman being heard 1 July 2016.
 Harlow was sentenced to 12 years in prison, while Beadman received a life sentence with a minimum term of 35 years, making him ineligible for parole until 2050.
 Harlow was found to have groomed two other girls online, aged 13 and 15, both of whom believed he was their boyfriend.

-Stephen Beadman died in hospital, while a prisoner, on 8 April 2021.
+Stephen Beadman died in prison on 8 April 2021.
+An inquest concluded that Beadman took his own life by applying a ligature to his neck.
+Beadman was also bullied in prison and had a history of self-harm.